SaiAshish-Konchada/The-Insightful-Coder-Blogs-Backup/ckpci7s3x023l2gs19oy9a8tc.md

 %[https://www.youtube.com/user/ssangha32]

 Sonny Sangha aka Papa React is one of the best mentors you could ask for.
 From being in the team of Clever Programmer and building a personal brand, Sonny has come a long time.
-Sonny builds amazing clones of websites such as Amazon, LinkedIn, Netlfix, live step by step.
+Sonny builds amazing clones of websites such as Amazon, LinkedIn, Netflix, live step by step.
 Sonny has recently started his own Youtube channel which has gained over 1 million views and 46k subscribers already.

 ## 3. Akshay Saini